Dizzy Gillespie: Awards and honors

-In 1989, Gillespie was given the Grammy Lifetime Achievement Award.
-The next year, at the Kennedy Center for the Performing Arts ceremonies celebrating the centennial of American jazz, Gillespie received the Kennedy Center Honors Award and the American Society of Composers, Authors, and Publishers Duke Ellington Award for 50 years of achievement as a composer, performer, and bandleader.
+In 1989, Gillespie received the Grammy Lifetime Achievement Award.
+The next year, at the Kennedy Center ceremonies celebrating the centennial of American jazz, Gillespie was awarded the Kennedy Center Honors and the American Society of Composers, Authors, and Publishers (ASCAP) Duke Ellington Award for 50 years of achievement as a composer, performer, and bandleader.

 In 1989, Gillespie was awarded with an honorary doctorate of music from Berklee College of Music.

-In 1991, Gillespie received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Wynton Marsalis.
+In 1991, Gillespie received the Golden Plate Award of the American Academy of Achievement, presented by Awards Council member Wynton Marsalis.

-In 1993 he received the Polar Music Prize in Sweden.
+In 1993, he received the Polar Music Prize in Sweden.
 In 2002, he was posthumously inducted into the International Latin Music Hall of Fame for his contributions to Afro-Cuban music.
-He was honored on December 31, 2006 in A Jazz New Year's Eve: Freddy Cole & the Dizzy Gillespie All-Star Big Band at The John F. Kennedy Center for the Performing Arts.
+He was honored on December 31, 2006, in "A Jazz New Year's Eve: Freddy Cole & the Dizzy Gillespie All-Star Big Band" at the Kennedy Center.
 In 2014, Gillespie was inducted into the New Jersey Hall of Fame.